 A national compensation scheme for survivors of modern slavery in Australia is now overdue.
 If Australia is to take seriously its commitments to enabling survivors of modern slavery access to effective remedies for the harm they have suffered, it must commit to a national compensation scheme.
 The first statutory review for the Modern Slavery Act will begin in 2022.
 The improvement of access to remedies should be a key focus of the first review.
 Through years of research, advocacy, collaboration, and experience, ASA has created a model for how to best structure federal compensation for survivors.
 The model considers the following key areas:

 - Time Limits

 - Standard of proof

 - Visa options

-Over the coming months, ASA will be continuing to secure support for the national compensation scheme and consult with numerous stakeholders, community groups and relevant government agencies.
+Over the coming months, ASA will be continuing to secure support for this model, consulting with numerous professionals, advocacy and community groups, and relevant government agencies.

-If you are interested in supporting people who have experienced modern slavery in Australia, we would like to hear from you.
-To discuss how you can get involved, please contact us at ASAResearch@uts.edu.au or Jennifer.Burn@uts.edu.au
+ASA are now seeking feedback on their model for national compensation through consultation.
+If you are interested in being part of our consultation process and supporting people who have experienced modern slavery in Australia, we would like to hear from you.
+To discuss how you can get involved, please contact us at Jennifer.Burn@uts.edu.au or Morgan.Southwick@uts.edu.au